Marine One: Replacement

+VXX program

 In April 2002, the Department of Defense began the VXX program, which assigned the Navy to design new presidential helicopters by 2011.
-In November 2002, the White House asked the Secretary of Defense to accelerate the development of the new aircraft; the Defense Department said a new helicopter would be ready by the end of 2008, and asked companies bidding on the project to begin development and production simultaneously.
+In November 2002, the White House asked the Secretary of Defense to accelerate development of the new aircraft; the Defense Department said a new helicopter would be ready by the end of 2008, and asked companies bidding on the project to begin development and production simultaneously.

+Initial contracting effort

 Many specifications for the new aircraft were secret.
-Industry publications and testimony at congressional briefings revealed that it was to be 64 ft long, carry 14 passengers, be able to carry several thousand pounds of baggage and gear, and have a range greater than those of the VH-3D and the VH-60N.
+Industry publications and testimony at congressional briefings revealed it was to be 64 ft long, carry 14 passengers, able to carry several thousand pounds of baggage and gear, and have a range greater than those of the VH-3D and the VH-60N.
 The helicopter's defenses were to include radar jamming and deception, to ward off anti-aircraft missiles; protection of key electronics against nuclear electromagnetic pulse; and an encrypted telecommunications system and videoconferencing.

 The only competitors for the contract were Lockheed Martin and Sikorsky Aircraft.
 Lockheed joined with AgustaWestland, a British and Italian aircraft company, to offer a version of the AgustaWestland AW101.
 Sikorsky proposed using its S-92.
 The Navy awarded the contract to Lockheed Martin in January 2005, to develop and build 28 helicopters.
 The helicopter was designated VH-71 Kestrel.
-Five of the initial, less sophisticated version of the VH-71 were due for delivery in 2010, with 23 of the upgraded version due for delivery in 2015.
-The goal was to retire all VH-3Ds and VH-60Ns along with the five initial VH-71s in 2015, leaving the Marine One fleet with 23 helicopters.
+Five of the initial, less sophisticated version of the VH-71 were due for delivery in 2010, with 23 of the upgraded version due in 2015.
+The goal was to retire all VH-3Ds and VH-60Ns, and the five initial VH-71s in 2015, leaving the Marine One fleet with 23 helicopters.